GRATEFUL FOR OUR COMMUNITY

 I also like Joe’s focus on functional pain free movements and allowing the body to respond properly.
 My sister-in-law, a physiotherapist, was impressed too with the exercises and mobility program I told her I was doing.
 I still have goals to meet, however with a 10% reduction in body fat, increased strength and moving without pain, I’m ecstatic with the progress I have achieved so far. ~Joanne

 Six years ago, my husband presented me with my birthday gift.
 Wait for it …. four months of bootcamp!
 Let’s be clear.
 I had asked for it and yes, we are still married.
 I’ll be honest.
 I had been pretty sedentary since having my daughter and I felt it was time to get moving.
-I wanted to feel better.
+I wanted to feel better and my shoulders and back to stop aching.
 There is a history of heart disease in my family and I was hoping to have a chance of breaking the cycle.

 Those first four months were hard… really hard.
 Class at 6 am, Monday, Wednesday and Friday was a bit of a change of pace.
-But the SFA trainers, Josh and Joe greeted us each morning with a smile and encouraged us all, whatever level we were at.
+But the SFA trainers greeted us each morning with a smile and encouraged us all, whatever level we were at.
 And day by day, I got stronger and fitter.
 Most importantly, I was feeling healthy.